Prachisarak/cpp-/README.md

-some logic building questions on git hub
+some logic building questions on cpp